heyitsjoealongi/node-watson/README.md

 ##### License

 © 2021 React Ventures released via [MIT](https://opensource.org/licenses/MIT) license.
-Information on this license can be viewed as it applies to this repository on GitHub at [React Ventures License](https://github.com/collectedview/node-watson/blob/master/LICENSE).
+Information on this license can be viewed as it applies to this repository on GitHub at [node-watson License](https://github.com/collectedview/node-watson/blob/master/LICENSE).